DanilSuits/probabilityKata/log.md

 Disclaimer: I had no idea that was coming.
 If I had, I probably would have contrived to introduce the idea earlier.

+## REFACTOR

+Introducing the Coin into the domain model suggests a bunch of spelling changes, so I run with those.
+It's beginning to feel less like a toy problem.